cfblaeb/mutfreq/README.md

 (INS-4-AATG, SNP-34-A-T): 203

-I think it should be quite easy to go from this mutation counter to the old style summary That function will enable the old plot types to work, but for now, I will make a few ned plots
+I think it should be quite easy to go from this mutation counter to the old style summary That function will enable the old plot types to work.

+Ok made it.
+Now the functions in align.py outputs both new and old style.

 ##### 03.08.16